eclipse-hono/hono/site/documentation/content/admin-guide/hono-client-configuration.md

    as the maximum age.

 The following table provides an overview of the environment variables and corresponding system properties for configuring the clients' caching behavior.
+Note that the variables map to the properties of class `org.eclipse.hono.client.amqp.config.RequestResponseClientConfigProperties` which can be used to configure a client programmatically.

 | OS Environment Variable<br>Java System Property | Mandatory | Default Value | Description  |
 | :---------------------------------------------- | :-------: | :------------ | :------------|